omdevteam/om/docs/html/_sources/index.rst.txt

 OM focuses on **scalability and portability**, in order to facilitate its adoption for a wide array of current and future instruments.
 It also strives for **stability and performance**.
-In order to achieve these goals, OM implements a master/worker parallelization paradigm using free and open-source libraries and protocols.
+In order to achieve these goals, OM implements a multi-node parallelization paradigm using free and open-source libraries and protocols.

 OM is written in Python.
 The use of the Python programming language, which is